traefik/traefik/docs/content/providers/zookeeper.md

 #### `tls.ca`

-Certificate Authority used for the secure connection to ZooKeeper.
+Certificate Authority used for the secure connection to ZooKeeper, defaults to the system bundle if not specified.

 ```yaml tab="File (YAML)"
 providers: